meirlazar/alexa_automation_cli/README.md

 9. Let the script do the talking and Alexa do the walking, and you do the chilling.

 ## DETAILED INSTRUCTIONS ON USAGE

+---- FYI: THIS README IS STILL A WORK IN PROGRESS TO MAKE THIS PROJECT MORE USER-FRIENDLY TO THE LESS TECH SAVVY CROWD.
+IF YOU HAVE QUESTIONS OR ISSUES, FEEL FREE TO SPECIFY THEM IN THE ISSUES TAB. ----

 - Aliases can be set for any smart device that you can control with Alexa for ease of use.
 - Create/Modify the schedules at the bottom of the script to have Alexa run those Commands/Playbooks on the day and time you specify